-This class will explore and practice standard black and white photographic processes through the use of cameras, films, light effects and the application of basic darkroom techniques.
-Students will explore and practice digital photographic processes.
+This class will explore and practice standard photographic processes through the use of cameras, light effects and some basic editing.
+Students will explore and practice digital photography by using shutter speeds, f-stops, ISO and other DSLR settings.
 The class will produce meaningful photographs that express ideas about experiences and observations of the world.
 Students will study the history of photography and the work of well-known photographers to enhance understanding.